because-why-not/awrtc_python/README.md

 python call_app.py -l test1234 --to-file out_video.mp4
 ```

-# pitfalls
+# Pitfalls
+## Mac
-On mac you might need to install portaudio for the setup process to work.
+You might need to install portaudio for the setup process to work.
 This can be done via brew:
 ```
 brew install portaudio